wooorm/plain-text-data-to-json/Readme.md

 ### Property-value pairs

-If a line includes a colon (`:`), an the library returns an object.
+If a line includes a colon (by default), an the library returns an object.

 ```
 unicorn : magic creature